The Whistleblower Channel Becomes the Safety Valve

 That makes the whistleblower channel more than an employment-law detail.
 It becomes a safety valve for model-mediated institutions.
 It is the path by which private operational knowledge can become accountable knowledge before harm is irreversible or too distributed to reconstruct.

 The point is not that every internal disagreement should become a public scandal.
 Companies need confidentiality for security, user privacy, unreleased products, intellectual property, and ordinary personnel matters.
 But frontier AI creates a harder category: credible internal concern about systems whose failure modes could affect people outside the company at large scale.
+The channel should hear both legal violations and technically grounded warnings that do not yet map cleanly onto law, while routing ordinary employment disputes through other processes.
 If the only people with enough information to understand the risk are contractually, financially, culturally, or professionally discouraged from speaking, oversight becomes dependent on the institution being overseen.

 That is the structural issue behind AI whistleblowing.
 The problem is not only bad managers retaliating against brave employees.
 It is a governance architecture in which public-risk information is born inside private firms whose incentives include secrecy, speed, valuation, competitive advantage, and narrative control.